PostHog/posthog.com/contents/blog/ceo-diary-4.md

 The outcome was extremely fast revenue growth with exceptional retention... and being a bit behind on top of funnel growth - which we can catch up on next.

-## Self serve was way better than we thought it would be
+## Self-serve was way better than we thought it would be

-We've had wild success with self serve in 2021.
+We've had wild success with self-serve in 2021.

-We made pricing transparent, put as much info as we could into our docs, created a self serve payment flow, eliminated the need for annual minimum commitments, and had money flowing in almost immediately.
+We made pricing transparent, put as much info as we could into our docs, created a self-serve payment flow, eliminated the need for annual minimum commitments, and had money flowing in almost immediately.

 There are two further things we did that helped: